Netpicking Part 1: Hello MNIST

 library works.
 When I started using PyTorch, I followed such a tutorial on their website.
 But I

-was picked in the tutorial.
+wondered why a network with Conv2d and ReLU was picked in the tutorial.
 Why not a different convolution or

-layer with a Sigmoid
+a Linear layer with a Sigmoid activation?

 When someone designs a neural network, why do they pick a particular architecture?
 Obviously, some conventions have set in, but the primary reason is performance: Network A got a higher accuracy (or AUC) than Network B, so use A. Is there more information I can use when making this decision?
 Let’s look at a bunch of networks and find out.